 (ii) If the material is contraband material or a controlled substance, the entity having custody of the material may elect to have a representative present during the testing of the material.

+PART IV.
 TIMING AND MANNER OF DISCLOSURE

 (a) Each jurisdiction should develop time limits within which discovery should be performed.
 The time limits should be such that discovery is initiated as early as practicable in the process.
 The time limit for completion of discovery should be sufficiently early in the process that each party has sufficient time to use the disclosed information adequately to prepare for trial.